eboucher/Co-Work_API/README.md

-# Co'Work API made with Strapi
+# Strapi application

-The description of this API is yet to be written
+A quick description of your strapi application